That's All (Genesis song): Live performances

 The song was played live during the Mama, Invisible Touch, We Can't Dance, and Calling All Stations (with Ray Wilson on vocals) Tours.
 The song was played only during the first few shows of the Calling All Stations tour, before being discarded.
+Wilson has performed the song on solo tours.

 A live version appears on the albums The Way We Walk, Volume One: The Shorts, and their DVD Genesis Live at Wembley Stadium, as well as their home video The Mama Tour.
 An instrumental jazz version of the song appears on the live album A Hot Night in Paris by The Phil Collins Big Band.

 The first verse of the song is also part of the "Old Medley" featured on The Way We Walk, Volume Two: The Longs and The Way We Walk - Live in Concert.

 A more stripped-down version of the song was brought back as part of an acoustic set for The Last Domino? tour.